 The Long Night event is designed to help us confront those writing tasks we have been procrastinating: papers, grant proposals, homework, and more (we all know what our own specifics are).

-The event was very successful, with some 50 students working in the CWLT for at least an hour.
-Students completed midterm papers in economics, English, German, art history, politics and government; worked on thesis research; and even got ahead in their work!
-As a last-minute surprise, we were featured in a radio story on German radio.
+During our first year, we were featured in a radio story on German radio.
 Not bad for a first-time event!
 Having learned the value of not procrastinating, we are already working toward plans for next year's Long Night.